Sensitivity analysis via the proportion of unmeasured confounding: Introduction

-The most widely adopted frameworks for sensitivity analysis generally assume that each unit in the sample could be subject to unmeasured confounding and then proceed by specifying the maximal extent of such confounding.
-In practice, however, one might suspect that rich enough datasets contain a fraction of the units (possibly unknown) for whom the treatment is as good as randomized after conditioning on enough observed covariates.
 The possibility that a sample comes from a mixture of distributions has been studied in great detail in statistics.
 In robust statistics, for example, it is assumed that a small unknown fraction of the sample comes from a ``corrupted" or ``contaminated" distribution that is not the target of inference (see Remark \ref{remark_robust_stat}).
 In causal inference, unmeasured confounding takes the role of contamination.
 Borrowing the contaminated model from this literature, we conceptualize that an unknown fraction of the sample suffers from unmeasured confounding.

 For example, consider Figure \ref{ex_partition}.
 In the shaded region of the space defined by the two observed covariates, the treatment is not assigned randomly; units with covariates' values falling in this region may have self-selected into the treatment arms and therefore estimating the effect of the treatment on their outcomes is impossible without making further, untestable assumptions.
 For brevity, we say these units are ``confounded," while the other units are ``unconfounded."
 Note that, except in special cases, some of which are discussed next, the region is not identifiable from the observed data.
 However, even if the region is not identifiable, its measure, termed $\epsilon$ in our model, might be specified or upper bounded using subject-matter knowledge.
 More generally, $\epsilon$ can be varied as a sensitivity parameter.
 In Figure \ref{ex_partition}, despite covering different sets of units, all three regions have the same mass, with approximately 20\% of the points falling inside them.
 Given a value for $\epsilon$, we show how to find the region yielding the most conservative inference.